swaptacular/swpt_stomp/swpt-certificates.rst

   quickly identify the set of certificates containing a particular public key.

-When authenticating client SSL/TLS connections from Swaptacular peers, the node's root certificate SHOULD be configured to be **the only trusted root certificate**.
+When servers accept client SSL/TLS connections from Swaptacular peers, the node's root certificate SHOULD be configured to be **the only trusted root certificate**.
+Conversely, when initiating a client SSL/TLS connection to a peer node, the peer node's root certificate SHOULD be configured to be the only trusted root certificate, and the authenticated subject MUST be verified to match the expected subject (the expected peer).

 Server certificates